kdeldycke/awesome-engineering-team-management/readme.md

 ## Re-organizations

-As a manager, you have direct responsability of the structure of the team.
+As a manager, you have direct responsibility of the structure of the team.
 Past a certain size (around 8 to 12 depending on sources), you no longer have time to work with direct ICs, so you need to re-organize the team.

 At a company level, re-orgs are mostly strategic and your influence on them depends on your political acumen.